 The Board of Directors of ACC Hong Kong invites all ACC Hong Kong members to join any of the below operating or programming committees.
 Members are encouraged to contact the chair of a committee directly to get more details or to join.
 As committees are at the heart of ACC Hong Kong, participating in a committee gives members an idea of how ACC Hong Kong operates, helps members get to know the Directors, and prepares interested members to become future Board members.

 If you would like to get involved, please email the ACC Hong Kong Secretariat at email@example.com with your name, contact details, committee of interest, and estimate of your time availability per month.
 Thank you for your support.

 HKCCA formed an alliance with ACC as of 1 September 2017, and this committee handles transition and integration issues.
 It is the primary point of contact for various ACC representatives and evaluates which of ACC policies, procedures and programs to adopt or how to modify them for the Hong Kong chapter.
 The committee will also be working the Constitution Review committee to ensure any proposed changes in HKCCA’s constitutive documents are consistent with ACC’s bylaws and chapter requirements.
 The committee also reviews and approves communication from ACC to ACC HK’s members.

 The committee meets on an ad hoc basis and mostly communicates through email.

-The committee presently comprises chair Lin Shi (ACC HK President), Sandra Wu (ACC HK Treasurer), Gordon Chan and Chi Wai Pang (both ACC HK directors).
-We welcome ACC Hong Kong member involvement in committee activities.
+The committee presently comprises chair Sandra Wu (ACC HK President), Eddie Bao (ACC HK Treasurer), We welcome ACC Hong Kong member involvement in committee activities.
 The expected time commitment is approximately 2 to 4 hours per month, but may vary for certain projects.